 The Russell Hobbs coffee grinder is not for sale in the USA.
 It is sold in South Africa.
 The dollar amounts in the article are in South African Rand (ZAR).

 There are lots of articles comparing the different sorts of grinders.
-Inevitably they end up recommending that we buy a slow speed burr grinder.
-Unfortunately these are expensive items to buy on a South African third-world budget.
-I was amazed to see an affordable but unusual-looking coffee grinder on the local supermarket shelves, especially in my home town proverbially 1000 miles up a 2000 mile dirt road.
-Closer inspection revealed that it was not a blade grinder and thus should be burr grinder.
+Inevitably they end up recommending that we buy a slow-speed burr grinder.
+Unfortunately, these are expensive items to buy on a South African third-world budget.
+I was amazed to see an affordable but unusual-looking coffee grinder on the local supermarket shelves, especially in my home town proverbially 1000 miles up a 2000-mile dirt road.
+Closer inspection revealed that it was not a blade grinder and thus should be a burr grinder.
 I decided to buy this as in any case it comes with a 1-year supermarket guarantee.
 Just as a price comparison:

 - Bosch rotary blade grinder local at around $30 (non-Bosch much less)

 - Rancilio Rocky on Amazon at $340 (heaven knows how much locally)

 - My ‘Russell Hobbs’ high-speed grinder local at around $45